IEEE Toronto Newsletter- December 2025

 Editor Welcome Message

-This month, we spotlight Dr. Hadeel Elayan and know more about her professional journey.
+This month, we spotlight Dr. Waleed Ejaz and know more about his professional journey.

-Enjoy reading the article; Terahertz Nano-Bio Communication: Unlocking Wireless Networks Within the Human Body and familiarize more about cutting edge technology.
+Enjoy reading the article; Integrated Wireless Networks for Universal Connectivity and familiarize more about cutting edge technology.

 Interdisciplinary Bridges